 If you are actively using IdentityServer4, this is the information of utmost importance.
 Starting November 2022, the service will undergo drastic changes such as:

 - Rebranding.
 IdentityServer will be rebranded as Duende IdentityServer.
 IdentityServer4 support will last until the end of life of .NET Core 3.1 that means till November 2022.
 In that way, Duende provides new documentation for the fifth service version.

 - Pricing.
 The officials said that IS4 remains free for free open-source work, development, and testing.
 For commercial scenarios it will require annual payments.
 Plus, as a bonus, there is a 50% discount licensing for startups and non-profit organizations.
 For charities and small companies, the company offers a lucrative deal – a free plan.

 - Licensing.
 Up to November 2022, IdentityServer will use the permissive Apache 2 license that allows building commercial products on top of it.
 Starting November 2022, IdentityServer remains open source, but works with a dual license: RPL and commercial.

 - RPL is a reciprocal public license.
 It keeps Duende IdentityServer free for free open source work.

 - Commercial license applies for all other use cases – provided that it is used in a commercial scenario.

 - Software.
 A Duende IdentityServer vs IdentityServer4 comparison shows that the Duende IdentityServer will contain all new feature work and will target .NET Core 3.1 and .NET 5.
 Everything in the IdentityModel organization will stay unchanged.

 .NET 5 offers exciting opportunities for every project.
-Learn how to migrate from .NET Framework to .NET Core here 5 Things You Should Know Before Moving an App from .NET Framework to .NET Core: Steps and Key Points You Should Know
+Learn how to migrate from .NET Framework to .NET Core here How to Convert .NET Framework to .NET Core: Steps and Key Points You Should Know